indigo-iam/iam-documentation/admin-guide/packages.md

 $ sudo apt-get install -y iam-login-service
 ```

-#### Configuration

-The configuration file contains the environment variables used by the
-Login Service for the configuration.
-The description of all the variables and the can be found [here](configuration.md).
+## IAM service configuration

+The IAM service is configured via a configuration file named `iam-login-service`
+which holds the settings for the environment variables that drive its
+configuration (as described in the [configuration reference
+section](configuration_reference.md)).

-This file is located under different path, according the OS platform.
+The file is located in the following path:

 On Centos
 ```